raxITai/mcp-oauth-sample/README.md

 ## MCP Specification Compliance

-This implementation is fully compliant with the MCP Authorization Specification.
+We have attempted to implement all the mandatory requirements specified in the MCP Authorization Specification.

 ### What Makes This Different